 - Are there any project constraints that the students need to be aware of? - What is the time frame for the project? - What resources are available?
-Do they have a budget to purchase the necessary materials for a prototype or model? - Are there subject matter experts who can serve as advisors or are available during the research phase? - Are there any permissions that need to be secured before the students begin?
+Do they have a budget for purchasing materials or creating multimedia presentations? - Are there subject matter experts (SMEs) who can serve as advisors or are available during the research phase? - Are there any permissions that need to be secured before the students begin?